The Most Common Chinese Proverbs Revealed and Explained

-Chinese Proverbs are sayings which originate from famous Chinese philosophers and writers.
+Chinese Proverbs (or Chinese Idioms) are sayings which originate from famous Chinese philosophers and writers.

 Confucius is probably the most well-known Chinese philosopher to whom many proverbs are attributed.
 There are hundreds of popular proverbs which usually give the reader an inspirational or motivational thought for the day.

 These sayings address all aspects of traditional Chinese society but are very applicable to modern day life, from education and work to relationships and personal goals.